Crimsix

-Ian Porter, better known as Crimsix, is an American former professional Call of Duty player.
+Ian Porter, better known as Crimsix, is an American racing driver and former professional Call of Duty player.
 As an esports competitor he has represented multiple organizations in multiple game titles, most notably representing Optic Gaming and Complexity in Call of Duty.

 Halo career

 Starting in 2008 Ian "Crimsix" Porter began gaming competitively when he noticed that there was a large number of skilled players competing at MLG events across the country.
 With the release of Halo:Reach he began playing on the MLG Pro circuit and placed 4th at MLG Columbus.
 Across the rest of the season, Porter continued to place well at other events.
 However, in 2012 Halo:Reach was removed from the MLG Pro Circuit and replaced by Call of Duty: Black Ops 2.